-An Understanding of the Work of Shalom-SCCRR
+An Understanding of the Work of Shalom-SCCRR in 2019 & 2020

 By Prof. Wanakayi K. Omoka, PhD

 Shalom-SCCRR team members, led by Dr. Peter Linus, Director of National Strategy, observing and monitoring Shalom trained community facilitators engaging with warriors on conflict transformation and negotiation road maps.